na-na-hi/renget/archive/tmd2many_items.md

-Sneak Scarf | The user becomes almost like a Ghost-Type, harnessing the power of sneak. (+5 Sneaking Skill). | 3,400₽ Insomniscope | The user is immune to *Sleep, Yawn, Nap, or Nightmares.* | 4,000₽ Lock-on Specs | Items thrown by the user cannot be caught or miss. | 3,500₽ Tamper Scarf | Modifies the success values of Multi-hit moves to be favorable for the user. | 6,500₽ Apathy Tie | Allows the user to hit Dark-Types with Psychic-Type moves. | 5,000₽ Razorblade Scarf | Inflicts 2HP of true damage to targets who attack the user with a move that causes contact. | 5,500₽ Cover Band | When an Ally is at or under 1/3HP, you can Block once for them with no AP cost.
+Sneak Scarf | The user becomes almost like a Ghost-Type, harnessing the power of sneak. (+5 Sneaking Skill). | 3,400₽ Insomniscope | The user is immune to *Sleep, Yawn, Nap, or Nightmares.* | 4,000₽ Lock-on Specs | Items thrown by the user cannot be caught or miss. | 3,500₽ Tamper Scarf | The User's Multi-Hit Moves roll an advantage die which replaces the lowest roll if higher. | 6,500₽ Apathy Tie | Allows the user to hit Dark-Types with Psychic-Type moves. | 5,000₽ Razorblade Scarf | Inflicts 2HP of true damage to targets who attack the user with a move that causes contact. | 5,500₽ Cover Band | When an Ally is at or under 1/3HP, you can Block once for them with no AP cost.
 This resets whenever they meet the original activation conditions. | 4,500₽